actionquake/distrib/releasenotes/AQtion v1.3 Release Notes.md

   - F7 adds 1 bot
   - F8 removes 1 bot
 - Fixed bug where `gl_brightness` made darkmatch too bright.
 Now forces `gl_brightness` to `0` if server has darkmatch enabled.
+- Fixed a bug with `scr_scale` where the sniper scope would be off-center
 - Teammate Indicators:
   - Enabled with `use_indicators` on the server, and `cl_indicators` on the client (1 for spec, 2 for teammates), arrows are drawn above players, but their head must be visible for the arrows to appear
 - Gamestate Extrapolation: